 We now review the Editorial Board and our list of readers every five years, and have linked membership in the WIACLALS, The West Indian Association for Commonwealth Literature and Language Studies (ostensibly the organizational structure for the attendees of our West Indian literature conference) with subscription to the Journal.
 This way, we can put the Journal more directly in the hands of Caribbean literary scholars, and ensure they are aware of the latest scholarship which circulates via JWIL.
 At the same time, the Journal of West Indian Literature remains committed to the same format as any other international peer-reviewed academic journal, maintaining high standards for scholarship and a rigorous and thorough peer review process.
 We invite articles in English that are the result of scholarly research in literary textuality (fiction, poetry, drama, film, theory and criticism) of the English-speaking (cricket playing) Caribbean and in translation from other parts of the archipelago.
 JWIL will also publish book reviews, and we now invite reviews of theatre and film productions too.
 We rely on the unpaid work of academic editors and readers and reviewers, and the support of all contributors and subscribers who hold that the cultural products of this special part of the world (and its diaspora) deserve platforms like the Conference on West Indian Literature and the Journal of West Indian Literature.

-Recently, we have published several special issues: on the work of Booker Prize-winning novelist, Marlon James; on Caribbean Science/Speculative Fiction; on Caribbean Masculinities; on Caribbean Ecocriticism; on Audio-Visual Platforms of Anglophone Caribbean Literature; and, coming up, on Caribbean Writing and the Archives.
+Recently, we have published several special issues: on the work of Booker Prize-winning novelist, Marlon James; on Caribbean Science/Speculative Fiction; on Caribbean Masculinities; on Caribbean Ecocriticism; on Audio-Visual Platforms of Anglophone Caribbean Literature; and, on Caribbean Writing and the Archives.
 We have also had a special focus on Indo-Caribbean literature and continue, in each issue, to feature the work of both emerging and established artists working in the region.
 JWIL is in a good place.
 But in late 2019, we had to say goodbye to Victor, who passed away peacefully.
 He will always be remembered, and his work with the Journal along with his sterling service to Caribbean literature and literary education has been invaluable.
 We celebrate his life.